Aguilar's walk-off homer leads Brewers past Marlins, 6-5 - Philly

-Aguilar, who entered the game as a late-inning replacement, hit his first home run of the season off Junichi Tazawa (0-1).
+Aguilar, who is hitting .419 (13 for 31, got his first home run of the season off Junichi Tazawa (0-1) after falling behind 0-2 in the at-bat.
+Eleven pitches later, he belted an opposite-field home run to set off a wild celebration.

+"I feel like a superstar," Aguilar said.
+"I know he throws a lot off speed so I was trying to stay back on it.
+I was just trying to battle and find a pitch I could drive."

-Milwaukee tied the score in the eighth when Miami left fielder Derek Dietrich misplayed Eric Sogard's two-out popup to left, allowing Travis Shaw to score from second.
+Milwaukee tied the score in the eighth when Miami left fielder Derek Dietrich appeared to misjudge Eric Sogard's two-out popup to left, allowing Travis Shaw to score from second.
 Eric Thames was thrown out at the plate attempting to score the go-ahead run from first.
+Originally ruled an error, Sogard later was credited with a double and a run batted in.

 Jeremy Jeffress (2-0) pitched a scoreless inning of relief to get the win.